HR Complaint Filed Against Me: Next Steps

 3. Describe the issues you're experiencing and how you want them to be addressed.

-DoNotPay will automatically mail the report anonymously on your behalf.
+DoNotPay will mail the report for you without including any of your personal information!

 What Else Can DoNotPay Do?

 We don’t stop at just HR complaints.
-In addition to employment issues, DoNotPay can also help with other day-to-day legal matters such as:
+In addition to employment issues, DoNotPay can also help with other day-to-day things such as:

 - Canceling any service or subscriptions